This Is What Your Brain Looks Like with PTSD

 Can ecstasy help manage PTSD?

 There is even some research indicating that MDMA, also known as ecstasy, can decrease PTSD symptoms when used together with psychotherapy treatment.
 Information published in a 2019 issue of Psychopharmacology states that studies conducted by experts at the University of British Columbia Okanagan campus have found “…significant symptom reductions in a large sample of participants with PTSD treated with active doses of MDMA combined with psychotherapy.”
 More studies must be done before the FDA can approve the treatment combination.
+The study done was in a very controlled environment.
+It is not encouraged to seek recreational drugs as an outlet or self-treatment for PTSD.

 - National Council for Behavioral Health: “How to Manage Trauma”